Surgical team in action during a procedure in a modern operating room setting

 ·

-If there’s ever a time to refrain from drinking alcohol, it’s before you undergo surgery.
+Can you drink alcohol before surgery?
+The answer is a definite no. If there’s ever a time to refrain from drinking, it’s before you undergo surgery.
 Whether it’s cardiovascular surgery, orthopedic surgery, neurosurgery, or any other surgical procedure, consuming alcohol before going under the knife (or the laser) can be incredibly dangerous.

-While complications are much more likely if we have alcohol use disorder, even a single drink in the days leading up to surgery can be problematic.
+While complications related to having alcohol before surgery are much more likely if we have alcohol use disorder, even a single drink in the days leading up to surgery can be problematic.
+Why is drinking alcohol before surgery or having alcohol before anesthesia such a bad idea?
 Let’s dive in.

 Alcohol and Anesthesia Don’t Mix